 Re-posted with permission from Campus Security Magazine and edited.

-As a result, many software and cybersecurity firms are offering free services to healthcare facilities being targeted during the coronavirus pandemic.
+Many software and cybersecurity firms are offering free services to facilities being targeted by healthcare hackers during the coronavirus pandemic.

 A Global Assault on Healthcare Networks